Yanal-Odeh/Tasks_Management_System/README.md

 # 📝 Tasks Management System

-A simple **task management system** built with **HTML, CSS, JavaScript, and React (with Tailwind CSS)**.
+A **task management system** built with ** the React framework (with Tailwind CSS)**.
 This project allows users to register, log in, and manage their tasks via a dashboard interface.
+And lets the Admin assign projects and tasks and watch the progress, it also has a chatting system between admins and students.